github/training-kit/paths/electron/starting-with-electron/02-electron-boilerplate.md

   - `package.json` - Points to the app's main file and lists your project's details and dependencies.
   - `package-lock.json` - If you're using NPM 5 or greater (you can check by running `npm -v`), you'll also get a [`package-lock.json` file](https://docs.npmjs.com/files/package-lock.json).
 This file aims to keep versions of dependencies identical across projects.
   - `src/index.html` - A web page to render.
-This is the app's renderer process.
+Each web page will spin off its own renderer process.
-  - `src/index.js` - Starts the app and creates a browser window to render HTML.
-This is the app's main process.
+  - `src/index.js` - The default script called by `package.json` to create windows and handle system events.
+Runs the app's main process.

   _Potential TODO_: Add node/npm description here?